scramjetorg/transform-hub/README.md

 yarn start:dev                        # This is the same as above but using script
 ```

-You can also start the hub without Docker, use the same commands as above but with added `--no-docker` option:
+You can also start STH without Docker, use the same commands as above but with added `--no-docker` option:

 ```bash
 node dist/sth/bin/hub --no-docker